 The framework includes:

 The SEE project, funded by Action Medical Research, applied this framework and measured, for the first time, the benefits to children's vision and learning.
+Results from the project are now published in scientific, peer-reviewed journal, Plos One, and is available to read here.

 The video below highlights the key findings from this research: